casanova-lab/NHC/README.md

   - Case Count, and Case Cluster
   - Cluster pValue
   - Geneset Enrichment (MSigDB_Hallmark, KEGG_Pathway, Reactome_Pathway, Wiki_Pathway, GO_BiologicalProcess, GO_MolecularFunction)
+- Folder: variant_files
+  - NHC_output_gene_cluster_1...n_variants.txt, which provides the sample/gene/variant information for each gene cluster, while following the exact format of the input file.
+- Folder: network_files
+  - NHC_output_gene_cluster_1...n_network.csv, which provides the network file for each gene cluster, that can be imported to Gephi or Cytoscape software for visualization.
+  - NHC_output_gene_cluster_1...n_node.csv, which provides the case count and variant count per gene in each gene cluster, that can be used to customize the gene node size in the network visualization.

 ### Command
 **Command Parameters:**